DummyTeam/7-NeuralNetwork_Visualizer/README.md

 ### Sample Code

-The sample code below shows how Neural Network is built in the project:
+The sample code below shows how Neural Network can be built in the project:

 ```cpp
 	int numberOfInputs = 2;